shimmy1996/blog/content/posts/2019-02-28-trackpad-and-swollen-batteries.en.md

 -   Not-too-radical port selections, not until all mouses and flash drives default to USB Type-C at least.
 -   Standard components and easy to upgrade, i.e. SODIMM slot for memory, PCIe for WLAN card/SSD.
 -   A nice trackpad.
 I'm rather insensitive to quality of laptop keyboards so anything marginally descent would do.
 It would be really cool to have an ErgoDox laptop though.
--   Not super high resolution display.
+-   Not-super-high-resolution display.
 I'm not too picky about screens either, but 4K feels like an utter overkill for laptops this size that provides marginal improvements while draining more power.
-I've always used 16-by-9 displays, but I'm open to trying out different ones.
+I've always used 16:9 displays, but I'm open to trying out different ones.